aaron-grau/curic/capstone/demos/sample_project_proposal/README.md

 **objective:** Make the site feel more cohesive and awesome.

-- [ ] Get feedback on my UI from others
 - [ ] Refactor HTML classes & CSS rules
 - [ ] Add modals, transitions, and other styling flourishes.